Why Switch to Signal?

 - A smartphone (Android or iOS)

-- Your phone number (Signal uses this as your identifier)
+- A phone number (Signal uses this as your identification method)

 - Internet connection (WiFi recommended for initial setup)